§ 4931 Time and manner of opening election.

 (2) The State Election Commissioner and the Commissioner's employees identified by a badge or written authorization;

-(3) Persons voting and waiting to vote, or a child lawfully accompanying such a person pursuant to § 4937(e) of this title;
+(3) Persons voting and waiting to vote, or a child lawfully accompanying such person pursuant to § 4937(e) of this title, or a person providing voter assistance pursuant to § 4943 of this title;

 (4) One challenger from a political party with a candidate on the ballot as provided in § 4934 of this title;